Riyaghalyan/image_locker/README.md

 ## Getting Started
 You need to have `python3` and `pip3` in your system.
+## about
+we also used cryptography, random numbers, hash functions
 ## Usage
 #### encrypt.py
 - To get help about the commands `python encrypt.py -h`